tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 - swagger_codegen
 ---

 [Swagger UI](https://github.com/swagger-api/swagger-ui) provides a display framework that reads an [OpenAPI specification document](https://github.com/OAI/OpenAPI-Specification) and generates an interactive documentation website.
-This tutorial shows you how to use the Swagger UI interface and how to integrate an OpenAPI specification document into the standalone distribution of Swagger UI.
+The following tutorial shows you how to integrate an OpenAPI specification document into Swagger UI.

-For a more detailed conceptual overview of OpenAPI and Swagger, see [Introduction to the OpenAPI specification and Swagger](pubapis_swagger_intro.html).
+For a more conceptual overview of OpenAPI and Swagger, see [Introduction to the OpenAPI specification and Swagger](pubapis_swagger_intro.html).

-{: .tip}
 For a step-by-step tutorial on creating an OpenAPI specification document, see the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).
-In the tutorial, I showed how the OpenAPI specification gets rendered by the Swagger UI display that is built into the [Swagger Editor](https://editor.swagger.io/).
-Here I explain how to use Swagger UI as a standalone output.

 {% if site.format == "web" %}
 * TOC